-- (a) Major workplace change occurs in situations that have a major and substantial impact on the employee, such as, but not limited to: - (i) possible forced job losses; - (ii) outsourcing (including to UNSW controlled entities);
+- (a) Major workplace change occurs in situations that have a major and substantial impact on the employee, such as, but not limited to: - (i) possible forced job losses; - (ii) outsourcing (including to UNSW controlled entities); - significant restructuring across an entire faculty, division, school or equivalent sized organisational unit; - (iv) relocation to another campus that involves unreasonable additional travel. - (b) Where major workplace change is proposed, the University will: - (i) meet and consult with directly affected employees; and - (ii) provide a written, detailed workplace change proposal to directly affected staff as part of the consultation process. - (c) The workplace change proposal will include an outline of the proposed changes, the reasons for the change proposal, the impact on staff, and the likely timeframe for consultation and implementation.
+The workplace change proposal will also include organisational charts, where relevant. - (d) As part of the consultation process, a directly affected employee may request that the University provide a written description of their current duties that has been used in formulating the workplace change proposal (such as a position description). - (e) Directly affected employees will have an opportunity to respond to the workplace change proposal and the University will consider any alternative(s) put forward.
+The University will also consider any response and/or alternative(s) put forward by other employees who will be affected by the workplace change proposal. - (f) Directly affected employees will be advised in writing of any changes (including reason/s for changes) to the original proposal prior to implementation. - (g) In filling positions in any new structure, the University will ensure that: - an employee employed on either continuing or fixed-term employment whose position remains in the new structure and is not significantly changed will continue to hold the same or substantially similar position in accordance with their contract of employment; and - (ii) an employee whose position does not remain in the new structure will be given first opportunity to submit an expression of interest in any positions that have been created or made vacant in the restructure. - (h) Where, arising from the process referred to at subclause 29.4(g)(ii), an employee has not submitted an expression of interest in any positions in the new structure or whose expression of interest is unsuccessful, the University may place the employee in any position in the new structure or elsewhere within the University provided that:

-- (iii) significant restructuring across an entire faculty, division, school or equivalent sized organisational unit; - (iv) relocation to another campus that involves unreasonable additional travel. - (b) Where major workplace change is proposed, the University will: - (i) meet and consult with directly affected employees; and - provide a written, detailed workplace change proposal to directly affected staff as part of the consultation process. - (c) The workplace change proposal will include an outline of the proposed changes, the reasons for the change proposal, the impact on staff, and the likely timeframe for consultation and implementation. - (d) Directly affected employees will have an opportunity to respond to the workplace change proposal and the University will consider any alternative(s) put forward. - (e) Directly affected employees will be advised in writing of any changes (including reason/s for changes) to the original proposal prior to implementation. - (f) In filling positions in any new structure, the University will ensure that: - an employee employed on either continuing or fixed-term employment whose position remains in the new structure and is not significantly changed will continue to hold the same or substantially similar position in accordance with their contract of employment; and - (ii) an employee whose position does not remain in the new structure will be given first opportunity to submit an expression of interest in any positions that have been created or made vacant in the restructure. - (g) Where, arising from the process referred to at subclause 29.4(f)(ii), an employee has not submitted an expression of interest in any positions in the new structure or whose expression of interest is unsuccessful, the University may place the employee in any position in the new structure or elsewhere within the University provided that: - the employee holds the necessary skills, qualifications and/or experience for the position; - the position requires similar skills, qualifications and/or experience and involves a similar level of: task complexity; judgement; problem solving; and independence as the substantive position held by the employee; - (iii) the position is at the same campus or another campus that does not involve unreasonable additional travel; and - (iv) the placement of the employee will be made on the employee's existing terms and conditions of employment, including classification and salary.
+- the employee holds the necessary skills, qualifications and/or experience for the position; - (ii) the position requires similar skills, qualifications and/or experience and involves a similar level of: task complexity; judgement; problem solving; and independence as the substantive position held by the employee; - (iii) the position is at the same campus or another campus that does not involve unreasonable additional travel; and - (iv) the placement of the employee will be made on the employee's existing terms and conditions of employment, including classification and salary.